rjkviegas/skills-workshops/week-3/debugging_2/README.md

 Tightening the loop and getting visibility (on the web).

+## Learning Objectives

+- Define 'debugging' as the process of eliminating bugs from an expected program output
+- Explain the mantra 'Tighten the loop; Get visibility'
+- Use the mantra to resolve bugs across the web stack.

 ## Instructions

 In this program, there are many bugs.
 You have three objectives: